Defining the Cost of Care at Hennepin Healthcare

 Guarantor: The person or party responsible for payment of services.

 Hospital-Based Fee: the nationally-recognized billing process for services rendered in a hospital outpatient clinic or location.
 The location does not need to be at a hospital location.

 Hospital-Based Location: Hospital-based care is care provided at a location that is clinically integrated with a hospital.
 This includes any of the clinics located on the downtown Hennepin Healthcare campus.
-Insurance may pay differently for services in these locations than a Freestanding Location such as: BeWell Clinic, North Loop Clinic, Richfield Clinic, Golden Valley Clinic, Saint Anthony Village Clinic.
+Insurance may pay differently for services in these locations as opposed to a Freestanding Location such as: BeWell Clinic, North Loop Clinic, Richfield Clinic, Golden Valley Clinic, Saint Anthony Village Clinic.

 Facility Fee: The price the hospital sets for its services.